markwragg/markwragg.github.io/drafts/AzCostTools.md

 ---
-title: Monitor and manage your Azure ~Cloud addiction~ costs with a little help from PowerShell
+title: "Monitor and manage your Azure cloud costs with a little help from PowerShell

 header:
   show_overlay_excerpt: false